C++ Math atan

 Inverse of tangent is :0

-In this example, atan function calculates the inverse tangent of a number when the value of x is equal to zero.
+In this instance, the atan method computes the arctangent of a value if x is set to zero.

 Example 2